 Our verdict: pros and cons with each

 Once you need more than just a card terminal, though, Zeller falls a bit short.
-No ecommerce integrations are available yet, but we’re told Zeller will expand with more features soon.
-The EFTPOS machines of Tyro connect with more POS systems than Zeller and are quite good quality compared with their older models.
+No ecommerce integrations are available yet, but we're told Zeller will expand with more features soon.

-Tyro includes somewhat more remote payment options and a full-fledged bank account, but fails to be transparent about online store capabilities and hidden fees.
-The monthly cost of Pro may also be a deal-breaker for a small business, but the Tyro Go reader presents a cheaper alternative that Zeller doesn’t have.
+Tyro includes slightly more remote payment options and a full-fledged bank account, but fails to be transparent about online store capabilities and hidden fees.
+The monthly cost of Pro may also be a deal-breaker for a small business, but the Tyro Go reader presents a cheaper alternative that Zeller doesn't have.